 Tools like Asana, Close, Facebook Ads, NetSuite, Salesforce, Zoho, and hundreds of other apps each collect different data on your customers.
 All those apps are designed to make our work easier.
 But in reality, teams end up with separate data silos.
 This makes it difficult to use data from individual tools in planning future marketing strategies.
 So how do you get a 360° customer view?
 By using a marketing data warehouse.
 Let’s find out what exactly a marketing data warehouse is and how your business can benefit from it.

 A marketing data warehouse is a cloud-based data storage system that allows teams to consolidate data from multiple sources, such as marketing platforms, websites, analytics tools, and your CRM.

 The number of marketing and sales tools has grown rapidly.
 According to the HubSpot State of Marketing Report, about 62% of marketers use built-in marketing or CRM software for reporting.

 There are analytics platforms, social media platforms, emailing apps, a CMS, and probably a few more.
 Compared to in-house data storage and analytics solutions, such as martech tools and turnkey business intelligence (BI) dashboards, data warehouses provide relatively inexpensive and scalable storage that can grow with your business.

 Marketing data warehouses can store large amounts of data, so companies often use one data warehouse for both their marketing data and other data.
+This is why it's fundamental to understand the difference between a data lake vs data warehouse.
 In both cases, data warehouse solutions help companies make the right business decisions.

 As businesses are becoming more interested in customer data, the number of marketing tools and platforms is growing.